 Shopping for insurance can be tedious and overwhelming, and it’s not uncommon for people to make mistakes that can cost them more when it matters just to save some money upfront.
-If you cut coverage to keep your premium low, then you’re playing a dangerous game of being underinsured, which could result in financial disaster should you ever need to file a claim.
+If you cut coverage to keep your premium low, you’re playing the dangerous game of being underinsured, which could result in financial disaster should you ever need to file a claim.
 Let’s review the five most common insurance mistakes everyone makes and how to avoid them.

 Home and renters insurance policies will cover an array of perils, but flood damage is not one of them.
 To get coverage against floods, homeowners or renters must purchase a flood insurance policy.
 After a flooding event, there’s usually a spike in flood policy purchases, but most will drop their coverage after a few years to help save some money.
-While we can understand wanting to save, consider that over 25% of flood claims occur in low-risk areas, and flooding can happen at any time- not just in the spring and summer months.
+While we understand wanting to save, consider that over 25% of flood claims occur in low-risk areas, and flooding can happen anytime- not just in the spring and summer months.

-We highly recommend that any renter or homeowner living in an area prone to flooding carry a flood insurance policy and know how to protect your property during a flood to help mitigate any damage.
-At TGS Insurance, we can help you shop for your flood insurance policy through the NFIP or private insurers to find you the best rate and coverage for your needs and budget.
+We highly recommend that any renter or homeowner living in an area prone to flooding carry a flood insurance policy and know how to protect their property during a flood to help mitigate any damage.
+At TGS Insurance, we can help you shop for your flood insurance policy through the NFIP or private insurers to find the best rate and coverage for your needs and budget.

 Instead of lowering your coverage, you can increase your deductible for a lower premium.
 This means you’ll have to pay more upfront if you need to file a claim, but as long as you can afford the extra deductible amount, then raising it can help you save.